indre-idenfy/Documentation/pages/ANDROID-SDK.md

     withTypefacePath(String pathOfTypeface)
     ...
 ```
-Colors can be easily changed by overriding values of the colors.xml in the app module

-`idenfyColorPrimary`: Sets most attributes in the UI.

-`idenfyColorPrimaryDark`: Sets the background color of the`Toolbar`

-`idenfyColorAccent`: Sets the color of button, checkboxes, icons.

-`idenfyNextButtonColor`: Defines the color of the next button, inherits from idenfyColorAccent by default.

-More than 20 other color customisations available within SDK.

  ## Advanced Liveness detection
 SDK provides advanced liveness recognition.
 Liveness recognition is attached as separate, optional module inside of the SDK.